myuid0/jekyll-dash/_posts/2022-02-15-personal-notes.md

 Static: A static IP address is manually created and never changes.

 Dynamic: A dynamic IP address always keep changing automatically.

+# Port

+Port is a location where information is sent.
+Ports are software-based, each port is associated with a specific process or service.

+There are 65,535 ports, for example 22 -> SSH